 Posting the Job

 You will first be asked to select the type of talent you need.
-There are currently three options:
+There are currently four options:

-- Performers - Actors, models, extras, all types of performers, staff, crew, etc.
+- Actors & Performers - Actors, models, extras, all types of screen and stage talent

 - Voiceover - Voiceover talent

 - Creative Freelancers & Crew - All positions for film and stage staff and crew